MystenLabs/sui/doc/move.md

-This _public_ function can be called by functions in other modules to return the unsigned integer value currently stored in a given instance of the `Coin` struct, (direct access to fields of a struct is only allowed within the module defining a given struct as described [here](https://github.com/diem/move/blob/main/language/documentation/book/src/structs-and-resources.md#privileged-struct-operations)).
+This _public_ function can be called by functions in other modules to return the unsigned integer value currently stored in a given instance of the `Coin` struct, (direct access to fields of a struct is allowed only within the module defining a given struct as described [here](https://github.com/diem/move/blob/main/language/documentation/book/src/structs-and-resources.md#privileged-struct-operations)).
 The body of the function simply retrieves the `value` field from the `Coin` struct instance parameter and returns it.
 Please note that the coin parameter is a read-only reference to the `Coin` struct instance, indicated by the `&` preceding the parameter type.
-Move's type system enforces an invariant that struct instances arguments passes by read-only references (as opposed to mutable references) cannot be modified in the body of a function (you can read more about Move references
+Move's type system enforces an invariant that struct instance arguments passed by read-only references (as opposed to mutable references) cannot be modified in the body of a function (you can read more about Move references